jay3sh/mepage/_posts/2009-03-12-twitter-client-with-inkfacepygame-v022.md

 layout: post
 title: "Twitter client with inkface-pygame v0.2.2"
 ---
-"Twitter client with inkface-pygame v0.2.2"
+Twitter client with inkface-pygame v0.2.2
 ===
 Here is an update on the Inkface library.
 But before that let me give a background of the project for the benefit of new readers that will be reading this post via Planet Maemo.